abtion/guidelines/behaviour_and_protocol/feedback.md

 - [Feedback in pair programming](#feedback-in-pair-programming)

 #### How to use
 - Say "I have some feedback for you, but I don't want to interrupt you.
-Can I cycle back to it later?"
+Can we discuss it later?"
 - Say "I would have done this differently.
 It's fine for now.
 Let's cycle back to it later."
 - Note down the issue and return to it when you have time.
 E.g., by adding a TODO: comment in the code, add it as a chore, or put it in the calendar.